ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Check the program's behaviour using `dune exec funkt < dune`.

 **Note**: The functor `IterPrint.Make` returns a module that exposes the type from the injected dependency (here first `List.t` then `Array.t`).
 That's why a `with type` constraint is needed.
-If the dependency was an _implementation detail_ that is not exposed in the signature of the initial version of `IterMake` (i.e., in the type of `IterMake.f`), that constraint wouldn't be needed, and the call site of `IterPrint.f` would be unchanged when injecting another dependency.
+If the dependency was an _implementation detail_ that wasn't exposed in the signature of `IterMake`'s initial version (i.e., in the type of `IterMake.f`), that constraint wouldn't be needed.
+Plus, the call site of `IterPrint.f` would be unchanged when injecting another dependency.

 ## Write a Functor to Extend Modules